ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 |files | object | yes | A 'files' object.
 Where data.unique identifier is a key and its content type is a value. <br> Supported content types: <br> 'image/jpeg',<br> 'image/png', <br>'image/jpg',<br>'application/pdf '|

 <u>**Returns**</u><br>
 For api calls to `/users-kyc/pre-signed-urls/for-put` the data.result\_type is the string "file\_upload\_put" and the key data.file\_upload_put is an array of returned `file_upload_put` object.
 The pre-signed URLs will be sent against the unique key.
 The pre-signed URLs are generated with an expiration time of 15 minutes after which they can not used anymore.

+For instance, the value in the key `data.file_upload_put.document_id.fields.key` in the response below will be used to set the value of input parameter `document_id_file_path` while adding or updating kyc details for a user using the endpoint `/users-kyc/{{user_id}}`

 > Example Response code